Return to Philosophy Web Homepage philosophy.lander.edu

 7. Friday is a great day!

-10. Pluto is not really a planet--it's an iceball.
+10. Halley's comet is not really anything other than an iceball.

 Return to Logic Homepage